B Street Theatre: New Theatre

 After getting a land grant from Sutter Medical Center, B Street Theatre started a Capital Campaign to build a new theater.
 The new theater is located at 27th and Capitol Avenue.
 The new Mainstage Theatre (Thrust Style) seats 250 patrons, and the Sutter Children's Theatre (Proscenium Style) seats 365 - three times the past theatre's size, allowing the theater to bring art education to an additional 30,000 children the theatre presently cannot accommodate.
 The local economic impact is estimated to be at $40 million locally over first 5 years.
 Local architect, Ron Vrilakas, designed a "come as you are" theatre experience that resonates with the past theatre.
 Sutter Children's Hospital is across the street in order to deepen the relationship between B Street and Sutter and further explore the restorative powers of theatre art for patients and their families.

 The new performing arts complex in midtown Sacramento, named in honor of one of its key supporters – The Sofia Tsakopoulos Center for the Arts, affectionately known as The Sofia - opened in February 2018.
-The Sofia is home to B Street Theatre's Mainstage (naming opportunity still available) and the Sutter Theatre for Children – California's first year-round, professional theatre for children.
+The Sofia is home to B Street Theatre's Mike & Bobbie Voris Mainstage and the Sutter Theatre for Children – California's first year-round, professional theatre for children.
 In the same spirit of community from which B Street Theatre was born, Sutter Theatre has opened its doors to host the performances and events of local artists, community organizations, and visiting acts.
 In effect, this landmark facility will become an entertainment hub for all of Sacramento, where locals and tourists alike can see theatre, comedy, dance, or musical acts in an intimate, professional space every night of the year.
 In addition, its large public lobby, classrooms, open-air courtyard, and on-site restaurant make The Sofia a true destination.